If you have a criminal warrant issued against you, you can expect a visit from a Sheriff's officer.

 The sheriff’s officer will outline a range of options for you to resolve your outstanding warrants.

-If you do not pay the amount owing, sheriff’s officers can take the following action:
+If you have an amount owing and you don't pay, sheriff's officers can take the following action:

 - serve you with a seven-day notice (this is effectively a last chance warning, giving you a week to take action to settle your warrant).
 You cannot apply for an enforcement review or get a payment arrangement - you must pay